QubesOS/qubes-doc/basics_user/getting-started-4.md

 In particular, [you should never run user applications in dom0](/doc/security-guidelines/#dom0-precautions).
 (That's what your qubes are for!)

-Qubes VM Manager and Command Line Tools
+Qubes Gui and Command Line Tools
 ---------------------------------------

 All aspects of the Qubes system can be controlled using command line tools run under a dom0 console.